txoof/epd_display/paperpi/plugins/pi_dash/README.md

 FUNCTION: update_function
-update function for pi_dash
+update function for pi_dash providing basic system information

-    display system information for this raspberry pi
+    This plugin displays system information for this raspberry pi and requires that the user running this plugin has access to the GPIO group.

-    Requirements:
-        None

     Args:
         self(`namespace`)

+    Returns:
+        tuple: (is_updated(bool), data(dict), priority(int))

 ___________________________________________________________________________